 The bond cancellation attorney is also appointed by the bank and is responsible for the registration of the cancellation of the sellers existing bond facility at the Deeds Office.

-Transfer & bond registration fees are set by the Legal Practice Council.
+Transfer and bond registration fees are set by the Legal Practice Council.
 Transfer fees are calculated according to the purchase price of the property and bond fees according to the amount of the bond granted.
+You can calculate your fees below:

 In addition to the attorney’s fee, disbursements (deed office fee, rates clearance agent fee, courier fee, document generation charge), postage & petties and transfer duty / VAT (SARS) are also included in the account.